keu/docs/astro/cli/install-cli.md

     ]}>
 <TabItem value="mac">

-This is where you'll find information about installing the Astro CLI on a Mac operating system.
+Install the Astro CLI on a Mac operating system with a single command.

 #### Prerequisites